vmanoj1996/DMP-MPU9250-PlatformIO-library/README.md

 uses Invensense motion driver 6.1.

 **Note**:
 Invensense driver has delay functions in it.
-Not to be used for real time & safety critical applications.